Tag: Costa Rica

 -

-UNDER THE MATAPALO TREE.
-RIP LADD.
+UNDER THE MATAPALO TREE

 I was homeless in Costa Rica for a spell in the summer of 1983.
 But a mate had heard of a gringo who had just moved to San Jose and might be looking for a roommate.
 So I called the guy and we decided to meet up at Key Largo, the local watering hole for […]